 - 66 It would be good to have a panel or advocate group for tenants around mental health, potentially including tenants, spiritual leaders and health and legal advocates, to make sure the ethics, morals, rights and complexities of mental health are being identified and addressed appropriately.
-This would allow tenants to be more engaged and have a greater voice. - separate board responsible for/to the senior's community.
+This would allow tenants to be more engaged and have a greater voice. - 66 I believe it is very necessary to have a separate board responsible for/to the senior's community.
 Two city councillors, a financial officer, chairman, a member from Toronto city community expert in ageing, another member from our larger community expert in the building of communities, seven senior tenants.
-They would establish governance; obtain and administer funding from the City, the Province and Federal Governments, also from available cultural, fitness and health, as well as grants designated for seniors.
+They would establish governance; obtain and administer funding from the City, the Province and Federal Governments, also from available cultural, fitness and health, as well as grants designated for seniors.99